Rates:

 Next on the agenda is a 2.5-hour ice fishing experience.
 Guests are taken to a prime fishing spot, where they can try their hand at catching fish under the guidance of expert instructors.
 This activity not only provides a fun challenge but also connects you with the traditional Alaskan way of life.
 It’s a perfect opportunity to learn, relax, and maybe even catch!
 The crisp, fresh air and the beauty of the Alaskan landscape add to the charm of this experience.

-The third and final day starts with a satisfying breakfast at the lodge, providing a warm and energizing start to the morning.
-This meal gives guests a chance to savor the flavors of Alaska one last time, while soaking in the beauty of the early morning wilderness.
+The third and final day of your northern lights trip in Alaska starts with a satisfying breakfast at the lodge, providing a warm and energizing start to the morning.
+This meal gives guests a chance to savor the flavors of our state one last time, while soaking in the beauty of the early morning wilderness.
 It’s a moment to reflect on the adventures of the past days and to gear up for the concluding activities of the tour.

 The highlight of the day is the return snowmobile ride.
 After breakfast, guests hop onto their snowmobiles for a thrilling ride back down Hatcher Pass to the base in Willow.
-Gliding through the Alaskan landscape, the group experiences the exhilaration of navigating the snowy terrain.
+Gliding through the Alaskan landscape, experience the exhilaration of navigating the snowy terrain.
 The path offers a final glimpse of the stunning wilderness, a farewell salute from the beauty of Alaska.

 Experience the best in backcountry luxury with Snowhook.
 Choose from one of five private cabins at our Main Lodge.
 After an adventure-filled day, see the Northern Lights, compare stories with new friends, and soak in the wilderness of the Last Frontier.